 Entrance Fee

-Note: currently, I do not see any coupons online.
+- Currently, I do not see any coupons online.
 But there are discounts from time to time.
 So it is worth checking before your planned visit.

 They are probably waiting for more people to come.
-But as the sign says, they try to keep the waiting for less than half an hour.
+But as the sign says, they try to keep you waiting for less than half an hour.
 And we waited for about ten minutes until our tour started.

 Tour Language